shanekeran/hungry-postbox/README.md

 ### Acknowledgements

 - Tutor support in the Code Institute for their support.
-Particular shoutout to Jo this time.
+Particular shout-out to Jo this time.

 - My fellow students on Slack for their inspiration and help.